 The shape layer displays many properties in the inspector that can be edited in both design and animate mode.
 These properties include Position, Scale, and Rotation, as well as additional styling properties like Fill and Stroke.

 The actual shape of a vector is defined by a path (or multiple paths).
 Expanding a shape layer in Rive will reveal the paths it's using.

 You can add new paths to any shape by dragging and dropping an existing path onto the desired shape layer.

-The path layer displays many properties in the Inspector that can be edited in both Design and Animate mode but differ slightly based off the type of path.
-While both custom and procedural paths display position, scale, and rotation, procedural paths are unique in that they display hight and width properties.
+The path layer displays many properties in the Inspector that can be edited in both Design and Animate mode but differ slightly based on the type of path.
+While both custom and procedural paths display position, scale, and rotation, procedural paths are unique in that they display height and width properties.

 Enter key to quickly navigate down the Hierarchy.
 If you have a shape selected, this allows you to quickly select the child path layer.